sspanak/tt9/README.md

 ### ⚠️ Compatibility
 If you own a phone with Android 2.2 up to 4.4, please refer to the original version of Traditional T9 from 2016.

-TT9 may not work well on Kyocera phones, especially ones running Android 10 or newer, and some other devices that run highly customized Android versions, where all apps are integrated and intended to work with the respective native keyboard.
-You may experience missing functionality or unexpected text/numbers appearing when you try to type.
+TT9 may not work well on TCL Flip 2, Kyocera phones, especially ones running Android 10 or newer, and some other devices that run highly customized Android versions, where all apps are integrated and intended to work with the respective native keyboard.
+You may experience missing functionality, empty gaps/misaligned items on the screen, or unexpected text/numbers appearing when you try to type.

 Compatibility has been verified only on the following devices:
 - Unihertz Atom L (Android 11)